codeyam-ai/ethos-example-app/README.md

 ### `index.tsx`

 This is the rest of the app.
-It's a simple app for signing in with a wallet, funding the wallet with the DevNet faucet, and minting an NFT.
+It's a simple app for signing in with a wallet, funding the wallet with the TestNet faucet, and minting an NFT.

 It uses the `EthosConnect` hooks: